• Skip to primary navigation

 Naturally found in the tropics, the Spider plant is named after its uncanny resemblance to a spider web.
 The plantlets droop gracefully from the plant's center stem, making the entire plant look like a web.

-Green, thin and springy, the leaves of this plant give a unique look to the plant and requires watering regularly.
+Green, thin, and springy, the leaves of this plant give a unique look to the plant and require watering regularly.
 Overwatering can lead to excess moisture in the soil, which will lead to rot.

 A balance between sunlight and shade is ideal for this plant, and it should preferably receive around 6 hours of daylight.
 These plants grow up to a height of about 25 to 30 inches.